kaplanz/rugby/gbd/README.md

 ```
 `break <ADDRESS>`

-Set breakpoint at specified location.
+Set a breakpoint at the specified location.

 Note that due to the SM83 CPU supporting multi-byte instructions, there
 is a chance that the specified breakpoint will not occur upon an